Aerys II Targaryen

 Aerys was born to Prince Jaehaerys, the second son of King Aegon V. While still a teenager, Aerys was married to his sister Rhaella in accordance with the family tradition of dynastic incest.
-The marriage was arranged by their grandfather the king, who was motivated by a prophecy that he interpreted to mean the prince that was promised would be born of their line.
+The marriage was arranged by their father, Jaeharys II, who was motivated by a prophecy that he interpreted to mean the prince that was promised would be born of their line.
 According to Ser Barristan Selmy, who was present at the wedding, there was no fondness between the two siblings.

 Under his father and grandfather, the royal court at King's Landing had grown stuffy and conservative, filled with hidebound old men.
 Aerys brought sweeping changes, replacing many prominent officials with younger faces.
-Impressed by the ruthlessness of the young Lord Tywin Lannister in dealing with rebellion against Casterly Rock, he named Tywin as the King's Hand.
+Impressed by the ruthlessness of the young Lord Tywin Lannister in dealing with rebellion against Casterly Rock, he named Tywin as the Hand of the King.

 In 276AC, Lord Tywin staged a tourney at Lannisport in the king's honor.
 There he proposed a marriage between his daughter Cersei and Prince Rhaegar.
 However, Aerys's fear of Tywin's power and ambition led him to reject the offer rudely, saying that Tywin was a mere servant of the crown, and no servant's daughter was fit to marry a prince of royal blood.
 The tourney ended without a final feast and Aerys departed in a chilly atmosphere.
 Tywin would not forget the insult.